-- 1. To verify/substantiate all state and university program requirements for Level II credential - 2.
-To develop and refine 1) a personal philosophy statement, to 2), complete a Personal Section of the professional portfolio, and 3) Determine an area of professional expertise in support of educational reform, based upon an informal individualized strengths/needs assessment.

-- 3. To establish a collegial study group for the 2 year duration of data collection - 4.
-To establish the digital structure of the portfolio and begin the data collection on a bystandard basis of evidence to support candidate competence.
+- 1. To verify/substantiate all state and university program requirements for Level II Educational Specialist credential - 2.
+To develop and refine - a) A personal philosophy/career mission statement, - b) Complete a personal employment binder as part of the professional portfolio process. - c) Determine an area of professional expertise in support of educational reform, based upon an informal individualized strengths/needs assessment. - 3.
+To establish a collegial study group for the 2 year duration of data collection - 4.
+To establish the structure of the digital portfolio and begin the data collection on a by-standard basis of evidence to support candidate competence.